Tomicgun/ModelComprehensionV2/README.md

 ## Getting started

 ### Setup
-You need to download Python 3.* or greater to your machine, then download ModelComprehension.py.
+You need to download Python 3.* or greater to your machine, then download the final release folder for this project attached in the final relase section of the github repository.
 That all you need to be able to run this program.

 ### How to Use